 She is a huge sports fan, especially college basketball, and enjoys reading, traveling, and spending time with family and friends.

 Julian C. Haas, M.Ed., M.B.A.

 Julian Haas joined Georgetown University in 2014, working first in the LGBTQ Resource Center.
 In his current role Haas delivers high-impact, transformative learning experiences focused on advising the whole student by integrating well-being issues into academic contexts.
 Prior to Georgetown, he worked and taught courses at the Pennsylvania State University.
 He has experience in recruiting; leadership development; diversity, equity, and inclusion consulting; and curricular and program development.

-Haas earned a B.A. in sociology and an M.Ed. in higher education from the Pennsylvania State University.
-He is currently completing an MBA at the McDonough School of Business.
+Haas earned a B.A. in sociology and an M.Ed. in higher education from the Pennsylvania State University; and an MBA from Georgetown’s McDonough School of Business.